-It has been noted that in most cases, fleas that live on cats are predominantly female.
-The reason for this is that the female fleas tend to outlive their male counterparts and therefore, even though there are equal numbers of males and females born, the females survive longer.
+It has been noted that, in most cases, fleas that live on cats are predominantly female.
+The reason for this is that female flea tend to outlive their male counterparts, and therefore, even though there are equal numbers of males and females born, the females survive longer.

 Structure Of The Male And Female Flea

-The female flea has an area which is used for storing the sperm of the male but her reproductive organs are nowhere near as detailed or complex as the male.
+The female flea has an area used for storing the sperm of the male, but her reproductive organs are nowhere near as detailed or complex as the male.

 How Do The Males And Females Find One Another?

-Of course, in order to mate the male and female fleas must locate one another and it is thought that this is done through the release of chemicals, or pheromones given off by the females.
+Of course, to mate, the male and female fleas must locate one another, and it is thought that this is done through the release of chemicals or pheromones given off by the females.

 The male is then able to use his antenna to detect these chemicals and locate the female.
-Once a male has located his chosen female, he will approach her with an erect antenna which signal that he wishes to mate.
+Once a male has located his chosen female, he will approach her with a vertical antenna, which signals that he wishes to mate.

 One of the most interesting points about the mating of fleas is that during the process, the female will continue to feed unless she is not interested, in which case she may kick the male and walk away.